-(e) Within one year of the effective date of this section, the commission shall complete a proceeding to develop and issue a report evaluating and considering rate making strategies to encourage and facilitate achievement of the climate justice and emission reduction mandates in article seventy-five of the environmental conservation law.
+- (e) Within one year of the effective date of this section, the commission shall complete a proceeding to develop and issue a report evaluating and considering rate making strategies to encourage and facilitate achievement of the climate justice and emission reduction mandates in chapter one hundred six of the laws of two thousand nineteen, and such successors in law and function as may arise from time to time.
 The report shall explore options for developing and assessing the impacts of rates for electric, gas, steam, and thermal energy networks on total customer energy costs, and shall explore options for integrating cost sharing and recovery across utilities and services.
 The report shall also identify statutory barriers to the implementation of such strategies.
-In considering such rate making strategies, the commission shall have a goal of ensuring that all low-to-moderate income residential customers pay no more than six percent of their income for electricity.

-(f) Within one year of the effective date of this section, the commission shall determine, based on the best available information, the greenhouse gas emission reductions necessary to bring the statewide gas distribution system into alignment with the statewide two thousand thirty and two thousand fifty greenhouse gas emission reduction targets in article seventy-five of the environmental conservation law, and set interim emission reduction targets for each gas utility as well as developing a periodic process to review and update such targets;

-(g) Within one year of the effective date of this section, the commission shall revise its rules and regulations for conducting benefit-cost analyses so that the methodology and the base financial and framework assumptions for the analysis support achievement of the climate justice and emission reduction mandates in article seventy-five of the environmental conservation law.
-Such revisions shall include, but not be limited to:

-(1) Greenhouse gas emission reduction mandates shall be used as a constraint in designing the scenarios to be analyzed such that all the scenarios shall comply with the statutory greenhouse gas emission requirements and any interim targets set by the department of environmental conservation or the commission in order to internalize the cost of achieving such targets in the benefit-cost analysis.

-(2) Quantification of public health impacts from improvements in ambient and indoor air quality.
-When quantitative metrics are not possible, qualitative analysis shall be included.

-(3) Consideration of the significant uncertainties and risks associated with different scenarios, including the environmental impact of leaked gas, the prolonged reliance on the gas system that results from long-lived investments in gas infrastructure and gas-consuming equipment, the positive option value associated with measures that can eliminate or defer the need for investments in gas infrastructure and gasconsuming equipment, and potential challenges associated with full electrification.
+In considering such rate making strategies, the commission shall have a goal of ensuring that all low-to-moderate income residential customers pay no more than six percent of their income for electricity. - (f) Within one year of the effective date of this section, the commission shall determine, based on the best available information, the greenhouse gas emission reductions necessary to bring the statewide gas distribution system into alignment with the statewide two thousand thirty and two thousand fifty greenhouse gas emission reduction targets in chapter one hundred six of the laws of two thousand nineteen, and such successors in law and function as may arise from time to time, and set interim emission reduction targets for each gas utility as well as developing a periodic process to review and update such targets; - (q) Within one year of the effective date of this section, the commission shall revise its rules and regulations for conducting benefit-cost analyses so that the methodology and the base financial and framework assumptions for the analysis support achievement of the climate justice and emission reduction mandates in chapter one hundred six of the laws of two thousand nineteen, and such successors in law and function as may arise from time to time.
+Such revisions shall include, but not be limited to: - (1) Greenhouse gas emission reduction mandates shall be used as a constraint in designing the scenarios to be analyzed such that all the scenarios shall comply with the statutory greenhouse gas emission requirements and any interim targets set by the department of environmental conservation or the commission in order to internalize the cost of achieving such targets in the benefit-cost analysis. - (2) Quantification of public health impacts from improvements in ambient and indoor air quality.
+When quantitative metrics are not possible, qualitative analysis shall be included. - (3) Consideration of the significant uncertainties and risks associ-ated with different scenarios, including the environmental impact of leaked gas, the prolonged reliance on the gas system that results from long-lived investments in gas infrastructure and gas-consuming equip-ment, the positive option value associated with measures that can elimi-nate or defer the need for investments in gas infrastructure and gas-consuming equipment, and potential challenges associated with full electrification.